DFPercush/PhysicalQuantity/README.txt

 	- Does not require templates or STL support.

-	- std::string toString() is optional.
-Can write text output to a static buffer via sprint(buf, len);
+	- std::string is optional. makes .toString() available.
+	   Can write text output to a static buffer via .sprint(buf, len);

-	- Comes with a CSubString class (alias csubstr) which has a lot of the functionality of std::strings without the memory overhead.
-It stores a pointer and offsets to a single immutable source string, and can be useful for read only operations like parsing, chopping, slicing and dicing.
+	- Comes with a CSubString class which has a lot of the functionality of std::strings without the memory overhead.
+It stores a pointer and offsets to a single immutable source (const char*) string, and can be useful for read only operations like parsing, chopping, slicing and dicing.

 	For any of these #define options, you can either uncomment the related line in the header, you can #define the option in your source file before #including